 Give your dog CBD oil

-These remedies can have your pup running around happily in no time.
-But, make sure you turn your humidifier on every time the humidity drops outside.
+These natural treatments to fight dry skin can have your pup running around happily in no time.
+But make sure you turn your humidifier on whenever the humidity drops outside.

 Cynthia Garcia is the editor and content creator at Pet Fashion Week.
-She’s a passionate pet rescue supporter and in her free time, she’s always looking for ways to help the community.
+She’s a passionate pet rescue supporter and always looking for ways to help the community in her free time.